Ditch the cans and get cooking your favorite holiday side dish with caramelized onions, fresh mushrooms and a creamy parsnip sauce!

 Cook Time: 30 minutes

-Once the onions have finished caramelizing, you can use the same pan to sautթ the mushrooms and garlic.
-Melt coconut oil or heat avocado oil, and sautթ the garlic for about 3 minutes, then add the mushrooms.
+- Once the onions have finished caramelizing, you can use the same pan to saute the mushrooms and garlic.
+Melt coconut oil or heat avocado oil, and saute the garlic for about 3 minutes, then add the mushrooms.
 Cook for about 6 minutes, until liquid is released from the mushrooms and they begin to brown.

-Into that blender container, add 1 1/2 cups water, 1 1/2 teaspoons sea salt and the nutritional yeast to the cooked parsnips and mushrooms.
+- Into that blender container, add 1 1/2 cups water, 1 1/2 teaspoons sea salt, and nutritional yeast to the cooked parsnips and mushrooms.
 Blend until smooth and creamy.
 (This mixture may be a bit salty to taste at this point, but keep in mind that it will be diluted when it’s poured over a pound of green beans!)

-Smooth the creamy vegetable mixture with a spatula, and top with the caramelized onions to finish.
+- Smooth the creamy vegetable mixture with a spatula, and top with caramelized onions to finish.

 Print Recipe[bws_pdfprint display='print']